Sunday, October 20, 2024

 Typically, those reading large 30-page or more survey-based industry reports are 'in-market', not 'just browsing'.

-This is similar to the scenario where a rather dull senior or long-time employee constantly speaks at events when the audiences consistently report that this is their least favorite speaker.
+This is similar to the scenario where a rather boring senior or long-time employee constantly speaks at events when the audiences consistently report that this is their least favorite speaker (According to Gartner, 'thought leaders' are much preferred).

 Your SDRs follow up, and the feedback is invariably:

-Or the prospects aren't responding to the SDRs at all.
+Or worse - the prospects aren't responding to the SDRs or Sales team at all!

 Top Content Challenges 2024 (HubSpot)